au-ts/sddf/docs/serial/serial.md

 ## System architecture

-The serial subsystem adheres to the sDDF design principles of modularalised components split via separation of concerns.
+The serial subsystem adheres to the sDDF design principles of modular components split via separation of concerns.
 Components communicate via shared queues and data regions, as well as asynchronous notifications (Microkit channels).
 For a more in depth discussion of these design principles and how the serial subsystem incorporates them, see the [sDDF design document](/docs/design_doc).

 The UART driver protection domain handles all UART device interrupts, and is the only protection domain with access to the UART registers.
 In order to safely